How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Kings go on the road to face the Jazz on Wednesday at 9:00 PM ET.
+The Bulls hope to pick up a road win at the Mavericks on Wednesday at 8:30 PM ET.

 How to Watch